Economic analysis of climate change: Portfolio analysis

 One risk management framework is portfolio analysis.
 This approach is based on portfolio theory, originally applied in the areas of finance and investment.
 The idea is that a reasonable response to uncertainty is to invest in a wide portfolio of options to spread risk.
 It is important to compare alternative portfolios of options across different future climate change scenarios in order to take into account uncertainty in climate impacts, GHG emission trends etc. The options should ideally be diversified to be effective in different scenarios: i.e. some options suited for a no/low climate change scenario, with other options being suited for scenarios with severe climate changes.

 Costs of climate impacts

 At the global level

 Estimates of damage to GDP vary widely, and even this approach to predicting damage does not consider impacts of climate tipping points, climate-driven extreme events, human health impacts, resource or migration-driven conflict, geopolitical tension, nature-driven risks, or sea level rise.

+Non-linear growth in the global warming effect of accumulating long-lived greenhouse gases contributed to economic damages over a 60-year period estimated to be over five times as large as that of a 30-year period (shown in chart).
+A Nature article estimated future damages from past emissions to be at least an order of magnitude larger than historical damages from the same emissions.